graasp/docs/docs/developer/how-to/deploy-core.md

-# How to deploy a new backend version
+# Deploy a new backend version

-This guide shows you how to deploy a new backend version.
+This guide shows you **how to deploy a new backend version**.
 We will provide steps for applying migrations.

 1. Create a release for the changes you want to deploy.
 The backend uses release-please for this purpose.
 If you have releasable changes you will find an open pull-request with a title similar to: `chore(main): release 1.66.0`.
 If you do not find an open pull-request refer to [the troubleshooting guide for release-please](./references/release-please.md)